jonnonz1/nz-statute-book/acts/public/1995/births-deaths-marriages-and-relationships-registration-act-1995.md

 # Births, Deaths, Marriages, and Relationships Registration Act 1995
-_Consolidation as at 2009-01-24_
+_Consolidation as at 2010-07-07_

+> Title

 ### 1 Short Title and commencement
 (1) This Act may be cited as the Births, Deaths, Marriages, and Relationships Registration Act 1995.
-(2) This Act shall come into force on the 1st day of September 1995.
+(2) This Act shall come into force on 1 September 1995.

 ## Part 1 — Preliminary